 If you want to be happier on purpose, one of the best ways is to make sure you have time to laugh.
 Take out your calendar, call your friends and family, and schedule time to laugh together.
 Subscribe to a funny podcast and listen every day when no one is around.
 Whatever it takes, make laughter a priority.
 You’ll be glad you did.

 Hospice Care in Tulsa, Oklahoma

-If you, a friend, or loved one, has been diagnosed with a terminal or life-limiting illness, please do not hesitate to call Seasons Hospice in Tulsa, Oklahoma today.
+If you, a friend, or loved one, has been diagnosed with a terminal or life-limiting illness, please do not hesitate to call Seasons Hospice in Tulsa or Muskogee, Oklahoma today.
 We are here for you and your loved ones during this difficult time.
 Our trained and caring staff will answer any questions you have regarding hospice or palliative care.
 Please call us at (918)745-0222 today.